Glimpse of Tibet Tour (Fly in Fly Out)

 Day 3: Lhasa

-After breakfast, you are driven to visit the Norbulingka Park, the former summer palace of Dalai Lama.
+After breakfast, you are driven to Norbulingka Park, the former summer palace of the Dalai Lama.
 Explore the beautiful gardens and experience one of the most holy sites in Tibetan Buddhism while soaking up the rich history.
 Next, come to Drepung Monastery, which was once the largest Tibetan Buddhist monastery housing 10,000 monks in its heyday.
 Learn about the lives of Tibetan monks.

 Your tour ends at Sera Monastery, where you will get the chance to experience “Buddhism Scriptures Debating”.
 These debates are unique to Sera and are quite famous.
 Enjoy the debates!